nycicarus/nycicarus.github.io/_posts/events/2016-06-01-broken-wings-film.md

 ---
 layout: article
-title: "A viewing & discussion of "Take These Broken Wings: Recovery from Schizophrenia without Medication"
+title: "A viewing & discussion of 'Take These Broken Wings: Recovery from Schizophrenia without Medication'"
 categories: events
 description: "The NYC Icarus project will host a screening and discussion about schizophrenia"
 excerpt: "This month NYC Icarus will host a screening and  discussion about schizophrenia on June 1st at 7pm at the Bluestockings Bookstore and Activist Center.
 A question and answer session will promptly follow."